-One of the challenge of using CNN to recognize rotor winding is that the winding image dataset exist dataset bias.
-To resolve this problem, we binarized the color image by the features of RGB value in order to simplify the processing of neural network and highlight the features of winding.
+One of the challenges of using CNN to recognize rotor winding is that the winding image dataset exist bias.
+To solve this problem, we binarize the color images by the features of RGB values to simplify the processing of neural network and highlight the features of winding.
 The

 Figure 3.
-Technological process of model-based transfer learning bianrized image extract the winding from the background, eliminating the effects of background and lighting conditions and reducing the dataset bias.
+Technological process of model-based transfer learning binary images extract the winding from the background, eliminate the effects of background and lighting conditions and reduce the dataset bias.

 This paper mainly focuses on the qualification of the winding.
 The qualification of winding is detected by the detection algorithm.
-For the current production conditions, there are some non-conforming winding between the rotor commutator and the copper wire. such as missing winding, broken winding, which are shown in Fig. 2.
+For the current production conditions, there are some non-conforming winding between the rotor commutator and the copper wire, such as missing winding and broken winding, which are shown in Fig. 2.

-In order to detect the non-conforming winding, the winding image (see Fig.4 (a)) needs to be binarized to reduce the influence of background and lighting conditions.
+In order to detect the non-conforming winding, the winding images (see Fig.4 (a)) need to be binarized to reduce the influence of background and lighting conditions.
 The winding in the image is the target, while the other unrelated areas are the background, and an optimal threshold needs to be determined to distinguish the two parts.
-Considering that the gray scale distribution between the winding and the background is similar in some parts, the brightness of the winding and the hook background change with the light irradiation angle, so it is difficult to use a fixed gray threshold to extract winding from the image.
+Considering that the gray scale distribution between the winding and the background is similar in some areas, the brightness of the winding and the hook background change with the light irradiation angle, so it is difficult to use a fixed gray threshold to extract winding from the image.

-To resolve this problem, we propose a new binarization method.
+To solve this problem, we propose a new binarization method.
 After analyzing the RGB values of the color image, we found that the color of the winding is yellow, and the RGB value features of yellow winding is different from the background, which is characterized by VR>VG, where VR represents the value of the R channel, VG represents the value of the G channel, and VB represents the value of the B channel.

-For each pixel in the color winding image, the RGB value is binarized by the assignment function
+For each pixel in the color winding image, the RGB values are binarized by the assignment function

 VR=VG=VG=255 if VR>VG0 otherwise (1)

-Then we obtain a new binarized image (see Fig. 4(d)) which has three channel and the winding part is complete and the features are significant.
+Then we obtain a new binary image (see Fig. 4(d)) which has three channels and the winding part is complete and the features are significant.

 In order to confirm the superiority of our method, the adaptive algorithm [16] and the OTSU algorithm [17] are used for comparison.
-The Fig.4 (b) shows a binarized winding image was bianarized by the adaptive algorithm.
+The Fig.4 (b) shows a binary winding image which was binarized by the adaptive algorithm.
 It could be found that there is some interference in the background area above the adaptive threshold image, and the obtained winding area is incomplete.
-The Fig.4 (c) shows a binarized winding image was bianarized by the OTSU algorithm.
+The Fig.4 (c) shows a binary winding image which was bianarized by the OTSU algorithm.
 It could be found that the obtained winding area is more complete, but there is still some interference in the background area.
 Apparently, the new binarization algorithm outperform the adaptive algorithm and the OTSU algorithm.

 Training model

-We introduce a new method to train convolutional neural network (CNN) to learn a visual representation that is domain invariant and we choose the Inception-V3 architecture as the training model.
-We first give an overview of the Inception-V3 architecture, the Inception-V3 has five convolutional layers, one convolutional padded layers, two pool layers, three Inception layers, one linear layers and softmax classifier.
+We introduce a new method to train convolutional neural network (CNN) to obtain a visual representation that is domain invariant and we choose the Inception-V3 architecture as the training model.
+We first give an overview of the Inception-V3 architecture, the Inception-V3 has five convolutional layers, one convolutional padded layers, two pool layers, three Inception layers, one linear layers and a softmax classifier.
 The outline of the proposed network architecture of Inception-V3 is shown in the following table 1.

 (a) Color image (b) Adaptive